korn101/PiNumberStation/readme.md

   * message - The message you want to play, all in lowercase.
 * To begin transmitting message: sudo python PiNS.py

+**Important:**
+Due to copyright and filesize reasons, no voice/speech files are present.
+Loading these files is easy.
+Important to note is the files **must be 16-bit Mono WAV** files.
+With a file structure such that:

+> The folder "vo" contains sub-folders: "misc" and "alpha".
+> * where misc contains buzzer.wav
+> * where alpha containts alpha.wav, bravo.wav, etc.

+* For NATO Phonetic, I would suggest: https://www.freesound.org/people/Corsica_S/packs/14153/

 #Developer Notes:
 * To push new changes: Run ./gitUpdate.sh
 * To pull latest version: Run ./gitPull.sh